sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 - The value provided for the NAME variable will be used to populate the certificate's CN record.
 It will also be used in the names for the `*.pem` and `*.csr` files.

+For example:

 {{< code shell >}}
 export ADDRESS=localhost,127.0.0.1,10.0.0.43,postgres,postgres.example.com
 export NAME=postgres.example.com
 echo '{"CN":"'$NAME'","hosts":[""],"key":{"algo":"rsa","size":2048}}' | cfssl gencert -config=ca-config.json -profile="postgresql" -ca=ca.pem -ca-key=ca-key.pem -hostname="$ADDRESS" - | cfssljson -bare $NAME
 {{< /code >}}

-Let's move on to generating the certificate for the Sensu backend.

-You should now have the following files in your `/etc/sensu/tls` directory that we'll use for our PostgreSQL instance:
+The `/etc/sensu/tls` directory should now include the following files for your PostgreSQL instance:

  filename        | description |
 -----------------|-------------|
 `postgres.example.com.pem`     | The certificate that your PostgreSQL instance will use.|
 `postgres.example.com-key.pem` | The private key that your PostgreSQL instance will use. |
 `postgres.example.com.csr`     | Certificate signing request for the PostgreSQL certificate.
 Not used. |

-### Generate certificate and key for your Sensu backend
+## Generate certificate and key for your Sensu backend

-Just like we generated the certificate and key for PostgreSQL, we'll need another cert and key for the Sensu backend.
-To start, we'll do the following:
+Just like the certificate and key for PostgreSQL, you'll need a certificate and key for the Sensu backend.

+To generate the backend certificate and key, run:

 {{< code shell >}}
 export POSTGRES_USERNAME=sensu
 echo '{"CN":"'$POSTGRES_USERNAME'","hosts":[""],"key":{"algo":"rsa","size":2048}}' | cfssl gencert -config=ca-config.json -ca=ca.pem -ca-key=ca-key.pem -hostname="" -profile=backend - | cfssljson -bare $POSTGRES_USERNAME
 {{< /code >}}

-You should now have the following files in your `/etc/sensu/tls` directory that the Sensu backend will use to communicate with PostgreSQL:
+You should now have the following files in your `/etc/sensu/tls` directory.
+The Sensu backend will use these certificate files to communicate with PostgreSQL:

  filename        | description |
 -----------------|-------------|
 `sensu.pem`      | The certificate that your Sensu backend will use.|
 `sensu-key.pem`  | The private key that your Sensu backend will use. |
 `sensu.csr`      | Certificate signing request for the Sensu backend certificate.
 Not used. |

-Now that we have our certs and keys, let's get them onto our PostgreSQL instance and Sensu backend.
-We'll start with the Sensu backend first.
+Now that you have the required certificates and keys, you can configure Sensu to use certificate authentication with PostgreSQL.

-### Configuring Sensu to use certificate authentication with PostgreSQL
+## Configure Sensu to use certificate authentication with PostgreSQL

-This guide assumes that you've been working from your Sensu backend.
-With that in mind, we're going to start by providing some environment variables to tell the Sensu backend that it will use a certificate to authenticate to PostgreSQL.

 {{% notice note %}}
-**NOTE**: Under the hood, the Sensu backend uses the libpq library to make connections to PostgreSQL.
-This library [supports a number of environment variables](https://www.postgresql.org/docs/current/libpq-envars.html) that can be injected into the PostgreSQL data source name (DSN) and are loaded at runtime using the systems environment variable file.
+**NOTE**: The Sensu backend uses the libpq library to make connections to PostgreSQL.
+This library [supports a number of environment variables](https://www.postgresql.org/docs/current/libpq-envars.html) that can be injected into the PostgreSQL data source name (DSN) and are loaded at runtime using the system's environment variable file.
 {{% /notice %}}

+Working from your Sensu backend, follow these steps to configure Sensu to use certificate authentication with PostgreSQL:

-Let's start by providing the environment variables to ensure that Sensu will use a certificate to authenticate to Postgres:
+1. Define the environment variables that tell the Sensu backend to use a certificate to authenticate to PostgreSQL:

    {{< language-toggle >}}

-{{< code "Redhat/Rocky/Alma" >}}
+{{< code "RHEL/CentOS" >}}
 echo 'PGUSER=sensu
 PGSSLMODE="verify-full"
 PGSSLCERT="/etc/sensu/tls/sensu.pem"
 PGSSLKEY="/etc/sensu/tls/sensu-key.pem"
 PGSSLROOTCERT="/etc/sensu/tls/ca.pem"' | sudo tee /etc/sysconfig/sensu-backend
 {{< /code >}}

 {{< code "Ubuntu/Debian" >}}
 echo 'PGUSER=sensu
 PGSSLMODE="verify-full"
 PGSSLCERT="/etc/sensu/tls/sensu.pem"
 PGSSLKEY="/etc/sensu/tls/sensu-key.pem"
 PGSSLROOTCERT="/etc/sensu/tls/ca.pem"' | sudo tee /etc/default/sensu-backend
 {{< /code >}}

 {{< /language-toggle >}}

-We won't restart our backend to load those environment variables just yet.
-There are still a few steps left to ensure that we don't inadvertently take down our backend

-Our next step is to ensure that we adjust our Sensu datastore connection.

-On a system running `sensuctl`, run the following:
+2. Adjust the Sensu datastore connection with sensuctl:

    {{< code shell >}}

 echo 'type: PostgresConfig
 api_version: store/v1